 The Islamic studies program at the University of Melbourne provides students with the opportunity to study the development of Islamic thought and Muslim societies from a broad multidisciplinary perspective.

 The study of Japanese language and culture gives the individual insight not only into a deep and diverse culture but also provides important contrasts when considering various nations' roles in the Asia Pacific region.

-For information about course requirements, compulsory subjects, supervision, thesis submissions, extensions, plagiarism and contacts.
+Information about course requirements, compulsory subjects, supervision, thesis submissions, extensions, plagiarism and contacts.

-For information about facilities, thesis submission and extensions, research administration, student services, handbooks etc.
+Information about facilities, thesis submission and extensions, research administration, student services, handbooks etc.

-Language Placement tests
+Language placement tests

 Take a Language placement test to determine what level of language studies you should be starting at.

 Congratulations to the winner of the Asia Institute Graduate Community Award 2016!